EdexcelChemistryExam Board Revision

 Master Edexcel Chemistry Acids & Bases using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Acids and bases are fundamental concepts in chemistry that describe substances based on their ability to donate or accept protons (H+ ions).
-Understanding their properties, reactions, and the pH scale is crucial for studying chemical behavior and reactions.
+Acids and bases are fundamental concepts in chemistry, defined by their ability to donate or accept protons (H+ ions).
+Understanding their properties, reactions, and the pH scale is crucial for studying chemical behavior in various contexts.

 Key Concepts

-• 1Acids donate protons (H+) and have a pH less than 7.
+• 1Acids donate protons (H+) and bases accept protons.

-• 4Strong acids and bases fully dissociate in water, while weak acids and bases only partially dissociate.
+• 3Strong acids and bases completely dissociate in water, while weak acids and bases partially dissociate.

 Simple Explanation